Ancient, exotic and versatile

 If you still think bamboo is for you, be sure to choose the right variety.
 There are two broad groups: clumping and running (although we joke it should be ‘invasive’ and ‘less-invasive’).
 The running varieties are considered extremely invasive and are generally to be avoided.
 We do not stock the running types.
 Clumping bamboo is more innocuous, and will instead spread slowly as a cluster.

 There are also tropical and cooler climate varieties.
 The cooler climate varieties are best for around Brisbane as they retain their colour and vigour all year round.
-Oxley Nursery mainly stocks these varieties.
+Oxley Nursery no longer stocks any varieties of bamboo.